 Mechanical engineering and electronics companies that do project-based business need to handle sharply fluctuating levels of incoming orders.
-Up until the turn of the millennium, they were able to cushion this with high inventory levels and lengthy delivery times.
-Today, however, their customers are no longer willing to accept long waiting periods.
-While it used to be routine to take 12 to 18 months from order to delivery, that figure is now down to around 12 weeks.
-To achieve these short delivery times, it is essential to mutually coordinate all of the individual processes.
+Until the turn of the millennium, they were able to cushion this with high inventory levels and lengthy delivery times.
+Customers today, however, are no longer willing to accept long waiting periods.
+The time between order and delivery has shrunk dramatically, from 12 to 18 months to around 12 weeks, and delivering on this mandate requires effective coordination of all of the processes involved.
 Porsche Consulting does this by adjusting key levers.
-In supplier management alone, this can cut procurement times nearly in half.
-But the greatest effect is achieved by increasing the performance of all the processes throughout all of the company departments.
+In supplier management alone, this can cut procurement times nearly in half, but we’ve found that the greatest results come from increasing the performance of all of a company’s processes.

-In this industry, customers demand individual solutions while manufacturers operate within tightly defined boundaries.
-The credo for successful results is the following: as standardized as necessary, as individualized as possible.
-A modular principle saves money via economies of scale which are otherwise only possible in production systems with high unit numbers.
-In Porsche Consulting’s projects of this type, the use of shared components has enabled companies to achieve up to 60 percent standardization, which in turn has led to cost reductions of 20 to 30 percent.
-At the same time, key performance indicators for quality and delivery reliability have increased significantly.
+In the industrial goods industry, where manufacturers operate within tightly defined boundaries, customers demand individual solutions.
+The formula for success is as follows: Develop solutions that are as standardized as necessary and as individualized as possible.
+A modular principle saves money through economies of scale that are otherwise only possible in production systems with high unit numbers.
+In our work with leading industrial goods organizations, we’ve been able to use shared components to achieve up to 60 percent standardization, which in turn has led to cost reductions of 20 to 30% and significant improvements in KPIs for quality and delivery reliability.

-The first machine is sold by the sales department, and the second by the service department.
-After-sales has a major influence on customer satisfaction.
-Structured field data also provide a reliable source of important information on how to continuously improve products.
-With the help of Porsche Consulting, medium-sized companies set up new after-sales strategies that enable them to serve their customers worldwide even better and more rapidly than before.
-And larger companies that are already represented globally grow all the more with their customers.
-After-sales consists not only of machine start-up and maintenance, but also of comprehensive care packages with strong support from digital services.
+The first machine is sold by the sales department; the second, by the service department.
+After-sales has a major influence on customer satisfaction, and field technicians offer a reliable source of information that can help drive continuous product improvement.
+At Porsche Consulting, we’ve helped medium-sized companies set up new after-sales strategies that enable them to serve customers around the world better and more quickly.
+We’ve also helped large companies continue to grow their global footprint through after-sales strategies that encompass not only machine startup and maintenance but also comprehensive service packages with strong digital support.

-The Porsche sports car company has been using mixed production lines to make car models for example with steering wheels on both the left and right sides.
-Similarly, producers of machines and electronic devices will be handling country-specific variants such as special regulations and traditional operating formats.
-This will also take the qualifications of the respective workforces into account.
-Together with our clients, we lay solid preparations to create the conditions for healthy growth in promising markets.
-With intercultural backgrounds and deep insight into local practice, our consultants help shape the right strategies for entering new markets.
+The Porsche sports car company’s use of mixed production lines has enabled it to respond to country-specific demands – a car model, for example, that can have the steering wheel on the right or on the left.
+Producers of machines and electronic devices also handle country-specific variants, such as special regulations or traditional operating formats, and often have workforces with differing qualifications.
+We partner with clients to lay a solid foundation for healthy growth in promising markets.
+With intercultural backgrounds and deep insight into local practices, our consultants help shape the right strategies for new markets.
 We also provide support when products need to be adapted to different market conditions.